ejb6/stacktrends.ph/README.md

 # PH Developer Skills Index

 This is a very simple web scraper that can be used to determine the in-demand skills for the current job market in the Philippines.
-This is a work in progress.
+This does not require any back-end framework to run.

 ## TODO
 - [x] Create a separate output folder